-a workflow, for example, downloading data from a remote server, training an AI model, uploading a new sample for prediction, and running a prediction on that sample.
+In this scenario, a user deploys CloudmeshOpenAPI on a virtual machine from a cloud provider and uses it to host auto-generated, RESTful, AI services.
+To start, the scientist constructs an AI service as a set of Python functions that implement a workflow, for example, downloading data from a remote server, training an AI model, uploading a new sample for prediction, and running a prediction on that sample.
 After the deployment, the service is accessible using standard HTTP request methods.
-In Fig. 10 we show a remote client that accesses such a typical AI service workflow.
+In Fig. 9 we show a remote client that accesses such a typical AI service workflow.
 Here the service is just deployed on a virtual machine from a single cloud provider.
-Cloudmesh provides the choice on which infrastructure provider to place the service.
+Cloudmeshprovides the choice on which infrastructure provider to place the service.
 Through our security mechanism, the service can either be exposed to the public or to authenticated and authorized users.